saplumbaga/jquery.pan/README.md

 ## Getting Started

-Include jQuery and the plugin on a page.
-Include your images and initialise the plugin.
+Include jQuery and the plugin on a page and initialise the plugin.
+See demo on <a href="http://www.samilhazir.com/pan" target="_blank">www.samilhazir.com/pan</a>

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>